VCRUNTIME140_1.dll Not Found in Windows 11 or 10

 What is VCRUNTIME140_1.dll?

-The VCRUNTIME140_1.dll is a DLL (Dynamic Link Libraries) file associated with Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, and 2019.
-These libraries are needed to run applications developed with the corresponding Visual C++ version.
+The VCRUNTIME140_1.dll is a kind of file called a DLL (Dynamic Link Libraries) that’s tied to Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, and 2019.
+These libraries are what let apps made with Visual C++ run.

-When an application requires VCRUNTIME140_1.dll, Windows checks the application and system directories to find this file.
-If it can’t find the file or if the file is corrupted, you may receive the “VCRUNTIME140_1.dll was not found” error.
-This error can prevent the application from functioning correctly and can appear in different ways, such as:
+When an app needs VCRUNTIME140_1.dll, Windows looks in its own folders to find it.
+If it can’t or if the file’s broken, you’ll see the “VCRUNTIME140_1.dll was not found” error.
+This stops the app from working right and can show up in different ways like:

 • “VCRUNTIME140_1.dll is missing”